-NOTE: Final determination as to the appropriateness of dress, personal appearance, hair length, hairstyle or hair color will be made by the administration.
+NOTE: Final determination as to the appropriateness of dress, personal appearance, hair length, hairstyle or hair color will be made by the administration and considered final.

 Dress Code Specifications for Senior Dress Up and/or School Dress-Up Days

 Please observe modesty when dressing up for Senior Masses.